snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 * Improved performance for the Scala Stream Collector through concurrency
 * The ability to run the enrichment process without needing permission for the kinesis:ListStreams action
-* The ability to configure the AWS access key and secret key from the scalazon CredentialsProvider.InstanceProfile object by setting the access-key and secret-key configuration fields to "iam"
+* The ability to configure the AWS access key and secret key from Scalazon's `CredentialsProvider.InstanceProfile` object by setting the access-key and secret-key configuration fields to "iam"

 And there are more pull requests from Phil to be merged into future Kinesis releases too.
 Big thanks Phil!

 <h2><a name="credentials">5.
 Configuring AWS credentials</a></h2>

-In addition to Phil's contribution, this release adds another way to configure the AWS credentials required to use Amazon Kinesis.
+In addition to Phil's contribution on AWS credentials, this release adds another way to configure the AWS credentials required to use Amazon Kinesis.
 If you replace the access-key and secret-key values in the HOCON configuration with "env", they will be set from the environment variables "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".

 This is useful if you want to keep your credentials out of GitHub.

 <h2><a name="maxmind">6.
 Configurable Kinesis endpoint</a></h2>